Sheeple Mentality: A Look at Groupthink

 What’s the first nail to get hit?
 The one that stands out the most.

-Being Authentic is being true to your own personality, values, and spirit, regardless of the pressure you’re under to act otherwise.
+Being Authentic means being true to your personality, values, and spirit, regardless of the pressure to act otherwise.

-This is precisely what keeps people stuck in the sheeple syndrome mindset.
+This is precisely what keeps people stuck in the mindset.
 What happened to you when you were a kid and tried to be authentic, different from the pack?

 That’s right!